 From the outset, Morton, serving without pay, as did her fellow officers, set the society on a course for permanency.
 She succeeded where predecessors had failed – for example, winning state financial support for the printing of society publications.
 In January 1903 she founded the Register of the Kentucky State Historical Society and served as its first editor.

 Morton devoted herself to writing and editing articles for the Register, running the society and lobbying state politicians for funding.
 In 1906, Gov. J.C.W.
-Beckham persuaded the Legislature to appropriate $5,000 for the society’s operation, and it has received state funding since.
+Beckham persuaded the Kentucky Legislature to appropriate $5,000 for the society’s operation, and it has received state funding since.

-But with Morton’s death, another capable leader arose.
+But another capable leader arose.
 Sarah Jouett Taylor Cannon assumed the director’s post and guided the society through a critical period in which some people again questioned its funding and purpose.
 For the next 26 years, she proved to be a dogged and capable advocate, beating back proposals to abolish the society or consolidate it within other state agencies.
 Since 1954, the society has been an independent agency of state government while remaining a nonprofit membership organization.

 Growth and Change in the Kentucky Historical Society